Simple Non-Manipulators:

 – Versatility in use.
 Since many of our lifting devices are capable of handling multiple types of loads, you will in many instances only need one flexible tool instead of several different ones.

 – Simplicity in operation.
-Since a lifter with a non-manipulator only supports one one motion – lifting a load up and down – operating the lifter is very straightforward and user-friendly.
+Since a lifter with a non-manipulator only supports one motion – lifting a load up and down – operating the lifter is very straightforward and user-friendly.

 – Ease of maintenance.
 Non-manipulators have fewer moving parts and are therefore generally easier to maintain and service.